 This recognises the difficulties some people are having, as they may be self-isolating.

-If you have yet to write a will, or wish to update your will, why not talk to our Wills & Probate solicitor Alison Griffiths to see how she can help.
+If you have yet to write a will, or wish to update your will, why not talk to our legal team, and they will be happy to help.

 There has been much in the news about the problems homeowners have found with leaseholds and new build properties, and the associated fees they have to pay to the developers.